meese-os/meeseOS-manual/src/guide/standalone/README.md

 You can drop the `dist/` contents into any directory that is hosted by any web server.

-Services and providers that does not interact with the OS.js backend will work as expected.
+Services and providers that do not interact with the MeeseOS backend will work as expected.

 > [info] If your method of transfer does not resolve symlinks in the `dist/` directory (results in packages not loading), run `npm run package:discover -- --copy` to make a build without symlinks.